How can I find out what RE teaching is like?

 Many RE teachers have degrees in related subject areas (such as sociology, psychology or philosophy) and begin with only a limited knowledge of some of the religious faith traditions of this country, but you have to be able to teach them, not write books about them.

 Many trainees take a subject knowledge enhancement course before starting their ITT to ensure they feel confident in their subject knowledge early on in their teaching journey.
-Find out more about how to develop your subject knowledge by visiting the ‘Teach RE Course’ pages on the website.
+Find out more about how to develop your subject knowledge by visiting the ‘Which course is right for me’ page on the website.

 My qualifications aren’t from a university in the UK, does that matter?